The Ultimate Guide to ESG Data 2021

 Instead, the ratings should be combined and taken as a guiding factor in deciding the rating of a company.
 This tends to produce a much better understanding of ESG operations of a company.

 ESG data is invaluable for providing investors with the means to carry out data analysis and establish how sustainable the operations of a a particular company are.
 The ESG scores of a company allow investors to identify which companies consider the sustainability of their non-financial operations, helping to raise any red flags which may be detrimental to financial revenue in the long-term.

 Environmental, social and governance criteria across different countries continues to determine how businesses are expected to operate in the long-term.
 It is through the rise in ESG that businesses are being increasingly held accountable for decisions which focus exclusively on financial gain and neglect the long-term non-financial implications of business operations.
 Poor ESG scores can negatively impact the reputation of a company, resulting in future stock price decline.
 Having access to this ESG data makes for an informed long-term investment decision.
 However, through the implementation of Artificial Intelligence (AI) technologies, the precision of ESG scoring systems will continue to increase.

 How is ESG data priced?

-The factors that determine the pricing of ESG services include industry, scale, number of employees, manufacturing units, countries the country is working in, etc. There are also a number of government websites that can offer this data for free for any investors wishing to check-in.
+The factors that determine the pricing of ESG services include industry, scale, number of employees, manufacturing units, countries the country is working in, etc. However, firms can use data company platforms to get in touch with ESG data providers directly for more information about services and monthly data subscriptions.
+Equally, there are a number of government websites which can provide investors with basic ESG information.